bioinformaticsdotca/10_Simple_Rules/rule_2.md

 Download the theme by clicking on [Download .zip](https://github.com/pages-themes/cayman/zipball/master).

 Unzip the file on your computer.
+This folder contains all the supporting materials to make your website.

 ## 2 Ways to Install the Theme